-1.4.3 Maskable Interrupt Request (IRQ)
+1.4.3 Maskable Interrupt Request (IRQ/V{PP})

-This pin has a mask option as specified by the user that provides one of two different choices of interrupt triggering sensitivity.
+This pin supplies the EPROM with the required programming voltage.
+In addition, this pin has a mask option as specified by the user that provides one of two different choices of interrupt triggering sensitivity.
 The options are:

-- 1. Negative edge-sensitive triggering only - 2.
+- Negative edge-sensitive triggering only - 2.
 Both negative edge-sensitive and level-sensitive triggering